 Is the traffic that bad?

 Nobody will be lonely on Cape Cod in the summer.
 Susan Moeller, business editor of the Hyannis-based Cape Cod Times, interviews tourists regularly and has said some are truly amazed to find themselves waiting in traffic jams in Hyannis.
-Keep in mind that Cape Cod’s year round population of 215,000 swells to nearly 6 million in summer.
+Also, remember that Cape Cod’s year-round population of 215,000 swells to nearly 6 million in summer.
 That said, vacationing here is not a matter of people killing themselves to relax.
 Cruising the village roads is a fairly carefree experience.